-Chris and the marketing team were hard at work preparing.
-They created dozens of campaigns rolling out store-specific ads for Facebook and Google, targeted toward people within ten miles of a store.
+Chris and the marketing team were hard at work preparing for the Target launch.
+They created dozens of campaigns rolling out store-specific ads for Facebook and Google, targeting people within ten miles of a store.
 Facebook ads, for example, included a map with a Schmidt’s destination pin and messaging about how we were now available in Target.

+[could have heading here about branding]

-Chris’s marketing employees had expanded into three teams: Digital Marketing (advertising, analyzing campaign performance, overseeing digital assets); Brand (establishing our voice and mission, managing communications, PR, and social media); and Creative.
-Of all these, I stayed most hands-on with the brand team, making sure our voice and vision remained authentic and relevant—I saw this as one of the most crucial ways we stood out from the competition.
+Chris’s marketing employees had expanded into three teams: Digital Marketing (advertising, analyzing campaign performance, overseeing digital assets), Brand (establishing our voice and mission, managing communications, PR, and social media), and Creative.
+Of all these, I stayed most hands on with the Brand team, making sure our voice and vision remained authentic and relevant—I saw this as one of the most crucial ways we stood out from the competition.
 Nearly every piece of Schmidt’s content showed real people in real settings; the models for our photoshoots were intentionally chosen to look like the vibrant, diverse people who made up our customer base.
-And, we responded to cultural happenings in the moment (like when dying your armpit hair a la Miley Cyrus became a thing, or when Whole Foods sold to Amazon).
+And, we responded to cultural happenings in the moment (like when dyeing your armpit hair à la Miley Cyrus became a thing, or when Whole Foods sold to Amazon).

 When it came to copy, everything sounded like it was coming from a real person with our specific brand voice (smart, conversational, confident).
 We never used lingo like “Check us out” or “What are you waiting for?”
-Calls-to-action were more likely to be “Which scent will you choose?” than “Give our Rose + Vanilla deodorant a try!”
+Calls to action were more likely to be “Which scent will you choose?” than “Give our Rose + Vanilla deodorant a try!”
 Any time we responded to a comment online, the goal was to be friendly and conversational, inviting the customer to keep talking.
 If someone left a comment about loving a scent, instead of replying with a heart eyes emoji or a “Thanks!” we’d say something like, “Yes!
 I wore Cedarwood + Juniper today on a hike.
 Do you switch up your scent depending on your plans for the day?”
 We encouraged customers to talk to each other online, too.
 Instead of stepping in immediately in all conversations, we’d stand by to see if one commenter might offer a tip or suggestion to another, thereby fostering a sense of community.
 And when we did need to chime in to address a question or concern, we strove to be as proactive and helpful as possible.
 If someone said their skin was irritated, we had a blog post we could point them to explaining best practices for application, the benefits of our sensitive skin line, or our customer service and exchange policy.
-We kept a close eye on search results associated with Schmidt’s and other deodorant brands, and developed blog content around the most common issues (stained clothing, excessive sweating, concerns about aluminum) which drove huge amounts of traffic, keeping us at the top of organic search results.
+We kept a close eye on search results associated with Schmidt’s and other deodorant brands, and developed blog content around the most common issues we saw (stained clothing, excessive sweating, concerns about aluminum).
+This drove huge amounts of traffic, keeping us at the top of organic search results.

 Instagram analytics tools helped us identify top commenters and followers, along with influencers, who we would then build relationships with.
 We commented on their posts (even if they had nothing to do with deodorant), sent DMs, and had real conversations.
 There were no shortcuts to building our audience; to earn organic engagement, we made real connections.
-We even developed an exclusive program for our top supporters called the Rose Society, extending offers for free product and early access to our newest releases.
-When we did do paid sponsorships, we worked with “micro-influencers,” which felt like a more natural fit for our brand and audience.
+We even developed an exclusive program for our top supporters called the Rose Society, extending offers for free products and early access to our newest releases.
+When we did do paid sponsorships, we worked with “micro-influencers” (people considered experts in a niche, with somewhere between a thousand and ten thousand followers), which felt like a more natural fit for our brand and audience.